engin100/950/labs/lab-7-prelab.md

 - Go to PCB editor
 - Tools -> Update PCB from schematic
 - Now the fun begins!

+### Design Rule Check

+- Ensure you are achieving mechanical specs set by the manufacturer based on the fidelity of their equipment
+- To edit a Design Rule, File -> Board Set Up -> Design Rules
+- Enter the value (and units) that is specified and click OK
+- Once you have all rules edited per the guidelines, click on Inspect > Design Rule Check to run the DRC
+    - Click on Run Design Rule Check on bottom left
+- You need ZERO errors and warnings before you can manufacture the design, we will require it as part of your final submission (unless it is a silkscreen error, those are just aesthetics)

+### Design Rules

+- All below are minimum values
+- 0.15 mm clearance (minimum solder mask sliver)
+- 0.15 mm trace width
+- 0.33 mm min through hole size
+- 0.18 mm mil annular width

 ### PCB General View and Sizing